 - Concussions, seizures, or heart attacks.
 Sometimes, swimmers will suffer an unrelated health event while in the water, leading to water inhalation and temporary paralysis.

 - Use of alcohol or other impairing substances around a pool.
-Most accidental drownings among adults and adolescents involve the consumption of alcohol.
+Excessive alcohol consumption is one of the leading cases of accidental drownings among adults and adolescents.
 Alcohol impairs judgment, slows reaction times, and significantly affects coordination and basic motor skills—all factors that significantly increase the risk of drowning.

-As with all personal injury claims, victims injured in non-fatal drowning incidents can expect to be compensated based on the severity of their injuries and any residual disability.
+As with all personal injury claims, victims injured in non-fatal drowning incidents can expect to be compensated based on the seriousness of their injuries both economically and emotionally.
 In general, a victim can claim compensation for: